symfony/symfony-docs/book/page_creation.rst

 argument is the content that should be used for the response (a small HTML page in this case).

-Congratulations, after creating only a route and a controller, you already have a fully-functional page!
+Congratulations!
+After creating only a route and a controller, you already have a fully-functional page!
 If you've setup everything correctly, your application should greet you::